 Virender Dhiman’s declare claim was rejected by his Insurance company when his mother had a bad fall and was hospitalized.
 The company’s ground for rejection was that his mother did not require any hospitalization in spite of the approved healthcare provider having certified that she required the same.
 The declare amount that was rejected was Rs.
 80,461/- However, the fine for the Insurance company was only Rs.
 5,000/- There are no serious consequences for these companies in case they reject valid claims and hence they go on violating regulations.
 Experts feel that in order for such actions to be stopped, the penalties should be higher than the sum rejected.

-If you are struggling with an Insurance Claim rejection and not getting enough support form the Ombudsman, we at InsuranceSamadhan.com are here to help.
-In numerous instances, we have helped our clients recover their due claims by fighting their cases in the right route at the insurers end.
-If you need assistance, feel free to register on our website – https://www.insurancesamadhan.com/register/ - and we will get back to you to know more about the case and fight it out with the insurers, as the need be.
+If you are struggling with an Insurance Claim rejection and not getting enough support from the Ombudsman, we at InsuranceSamadhan.com are here to help.
+In numerous instances, we have helped our clients recover their due claims by fighting their cases in the right route at the insurer’s end.
+If you need assistance, feel free to register on our website – https://www.insurancesamadhan.com/register – and we will get back to you to know more about the case and fight it out with the insurers, as the need be.